List of Star Wars species (U–Z): Utapaun

 The native inhabitants of Utapau can be divided into two distinct species.
 The taller, more highly evolved Pau'ans have deeply lined, ash-colored faces, gaunt builds, and wear thick, tightly fitting clothes.
 The smaller Utai make up the working class.
 They have rounded faces with distended eyes, and have a short, stocky build.

 Vaathkree

 This species evolved on the planet of Vaathkree.
 They seem to be made of stone and metal, but it is only an armor-like covering.
 They are known for their religion, centered on bartering.

 Vagaari

 The Vagaari are a humanoid species from the Unknown Regions.
 They are a race of nomadic conquerors and slavers that ruled a considerable area in the Unknown Regions.
-They are led by the Miskara, a position obtained after successfully executing a coup d'etat.
+They are led by the Miskara, a position obtained after successfully executing a coup d'état.
 Their clothing includes voluminous robes and large Vagaari traditional masks intended to compensate for their height and scare enemies.
 Their government was the Vagaari Empire.
 They appear in Outbound Flight and Survivor's Quest, and are mentioned significantly in the Ascendancy Trilogy.